go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 #### function mutability specifiers

-* getter functions can be declared `view` or `pure.
+* getter functions can be declared `view` or `pure:
 	* `view` functions declares that no state will be changed.
 		* they can read the contract state but not modify it.
 	 	* they are enforced at runtime via `STATICALL` opcode.
-* `pure` functions declare that no state variable will be changed or read.
+	* `pure` functions declares that no state variable can be changed or read.
 		* they can neither read a contract nor modify it.
-- only `view` can be enforced at the EVM level, not `pure`.
+* only `view` can be enforced at the EVM level, not `pure`.

 <br>